 For more information, read the ACLU’s case profile.

 - Name and Gender Change Guide for Virginia Residents – This guide, developed by Whitman-Walker Health and Trans legal Advocates of Washington (LAW), provides an outline for Virginia residents who wish to changes their name and/or gender marker on identity documents and other records.
-View this guide by clicking here.
+View the guide by clicking here.

 - Gender Marker Change on Virginia’s Driver License – The Virginia Department of Motor Vehicles implemented a much simpler policy for changing one’s gender marker.
 A Gender Change Request Form (DL-17) is available on the DMV website and requires only a signature from a licensed provider attesting to the fact that the applicant is a patient of the provider and that the applicant’s gender identity is either female or male.